drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/cyclic_active_inactive.png){: loading=lazy }
 ### Observations with no Explanations

-SAR observations may be uninterpretable.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/observations-no-explanations-ad6f9461'><i class='fa fa-play' aria-hidden='true'></i></button>SAR observations may be uninterpretable.
 This may arise from (1) insufficient informational content of the data; (2) the simplicity of our models; (3) our ignorance of other factors; (4) an experimental error.
 Until additional data allow for an acceptable solution to emerge, the SAR remain unclear.
 Look at the data below and try to explain the SAR; imagine new molecules to be synthesized that might contribute to providing an answer.
 A possible rationale is proposed in the associated sub-page.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.